Joti07/Quick-Quiz/README.md

  This web project is built on the React class of components.
 This is a quiz application website.
 In this Quiz-Quick Website, users can respond to the quiz questions where multiple options are given.
 If users choose any option, they get notify whether the option right or wrong by a toast.

-Live Link of WebSite : https://quick-quiz-11.netlify.app/

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.